dotlang/language/doc/RFE.md

 `var buffer: binary[x]` allocate x bytes from memory.
 No. generic is supposed to be resolved at compile time. if we get a var int as a result of get, we don't have access to the original location of the array because int should be copy-value on assign.

-? - I really like to unify it's behavior so it "ALWAYS" ref-assigns.
+N - I really like to unify it's behavior so it "ALWAYS" ref-assigns.
 When developer needs a copy, uses `@`.
 problem1: developer expectations
 problem2: performance.
 `loop({1..1000}) {...}` this will repeat 1000 times and there is no need to use any variable.